spontoreau/rust-azure-devops/CONTRIBUTING.md

 $ npm run package
 ```

 By default, the build script generate a _beta_ package and use the current date value to set a build number.
-Those information can be change by passing "_--release_" and "_--buildNumber_" arguments to the script:
+Those information can be change by passing "_--release_" and "_--build_" arguments to the script:

 ```
-$ npm run build -- --release --buildNumber 1
+$ npm run build -- --release --build 1
 $ npm run package
 ```